aaronallen8455/breakpoint/README.md

 The ability to set breakpoints in a program can be an extremely valuable debugging tool.
 While GHCi has built-in support for setting breakpoints, it suffers from several critical limitations:
-- It's extremely buggy when used with concurrent programs, such as web servers.
+- It's prohibitively buggy when used with concurrent programs, such as web servers.
 - Breakpoints can only be set in interpreted code.

 The `breakpoint` library solves these problems by implementing breakpoints as